huggingface/huggingface_hub/docs/source/en/package_reference/environment_variables.md

 ### HF_HUB_LOCAL_DIR_AUTO_SYMLINK_THRESHOLD

 This environment variable has been deprecated and is now ignored by `huggingface_hub`.
-Downloading files to the local dir do not rely on symlinks anymore.
+Downloading files to the local dir does not rely on symlinks anymore.

 ### HF_HUB_ETAG_TIMEOUT